alexandru/ThinkInCPP4Kindle/README.md

 I'm probably not allowed to do this.
 I'm not seeing a license to this book (only for the code contained), which means the work itself is an "All Rights Reserved".
-But whatever, if anybody has a problem with it I'll just delete the generated file.
+Redistribution of a reformatted version is probably not allowed, but I sent an email to Mr. Bruce Eckel asking him for permission (if he replies NO, I'll delete the project).

 You can use the builder if you want for whatever purposes.